-BPC Green Builders Homes Regularly Earn Top Industry Awards and Certifications
+BPC Green Builders Homes Earn Top Industry Awards and Certifications

-BPC Green Builders and BPC’s high performance green homes have won and keep winning building industry awards and earn residential green building and healthy home related certifications.
+BPC Green Builders and BPC’s high-performance green homes keep winning building industry awards and earn residential green building and healthy home related certifications.
 Most earn more than one certification.
 BPC homes have earned some of the highest awards and industry certifications such as LEED for Homes Platinum.

 Check out the Home Energy Ratings System (HERS) scores our projects have received.